top of page

 CAST cannot exist without the commitment of local churches and organizations.

-Every warm meal, every sleeping mat, every overnight volunteer is an act of compassion that gives a neighbor safety and dignity during the coldest nights of the year.
+Every warm meal, every sleeping mat, every overnight volunteer is an act of compassion that gives a neighbor safety and dignity during difficult times.

 What CAST Provides